-The exhibit will start on the ground floor in the Atrium of MIT’s building 7 located at 77 Massachusetts Avenue in Cambridge, Massachusetts USA.
-Starting with a 1 year old, AR portraits of people every age, holding age tokens with ascending numbers, will lead you approximately 860 feet down the Infinite Corridor.
-The portraits and numbers will lead you up a stairwell to the 2nd floor.
-The age numbers will continue to rise from 57 to over 100 years old, bringing you to the 2nd floor balcony in the Atrium where the exhibit started.
-From the balcony you look up and follow the age numbers ascending into the 100’s, spiraling up to an infinite point in the Atrium’s glowing white skylight… There you have it.
-Proof that the MIT Infinite Corridor is in fact infinite.
+The exhibit will start on the ground floor in the Atrium of MIT’s building 7, located at 77 Massachusetts Avenue, which is the main entrance to the institute.
+Starting with a 1-year-old, 2-year-old, 3-year-old, etc, the AR portraits of a person from each age, holding age tokens with ascending numbers, will lead you approximately 500 steps down the Infinite Corridor.
+The portraits and counting numbers will lead you up a stairwell to the 2nd floor.
+An elevator is nearby for alternative access.
+On the 2nd floor the age numbers will continue to rise from 57 to over 100 years old, bringing you 500 more steps to the 2nd floor balcony of the Atrium where the exhibit started.
+From the balcony you look up and follow the age numbers ascending into the 100’s, spiraling up to an infinite point in the Atrium’s glowing white skylight.
+The exhibition will a be proof that the MIT Infinite Corridor is in fact infinite.

-How will the exhibit be triggered to start and again at intermediate points?
+How will the exhibit be triggered to start?

-Is it possible to leave no physical trace of the AR exhibit anywhere on or in the buildings?
+How close to 100% virtual is possible?
+Can no physical trace of the AR exhibit be anywhere on or in the buildings?

-Can the MIT seal on the wall in the Atrium trigger this AR exhibit experience?
+Can the existing MIT seal on the wall in the Atrium and other features in the space trigger this AR exhibition experience?